 We have so far discussed the problems of approaching the speed of sound very much from the point of view of the designer - but what about the pilot?
-Well, if he wants to know what is going on, or what is likely to happen, the first thing that he needs is an instrument to tell him at what Mach Number he is flying.
+Well, to find out what is going on, or what is likely to happen, the first thing needed is an instrument to measure at what Mach Number an aircraft is flying.
 Various types of machmeter are already in existence, and no doubt they will be improved in accuracy and reliability.
 For a machmeter to give a reliable indication of the Mach Number it must measure, in effect, the true speed of the aircraft and the true speed of sound for the actual temperature of the air.
 The first is usually done via the indicated speed, which can be corrected for air density by a compensating device within the instrument, but which still includes position error.
 A temperature compensating device can be used to give the true speed of sound, but in modern instruments this has been eliminated, and a combination of aneroid barometer and air speed indicator gives all the correction required - except that of position error.
 The term 'Indicated Mach Number' is sometimes used for the reading of the machmeter, but it is an unsatisfactory term since it differs from indicated air speed in that the main correction, that of density, has already been made in the instrument itself.

 In the absence of a machmeter the pilot will find that the air speed indicator is apt to give very misleading ideas - even more so than usual.
-This assumes, of course, that he is not one of those pilots who have already discovered that what the air speed indicator reads is not an air speed at all!
-Unless he is such a pilot, he may reason that if the speed of sound is around 340 m/s he cannot possibly run into trouble with say 103 m/s on the clock; a shock stall at this speed might come as a real shock.
+This assumes, of course, that the pilot is not one of those who have already discovered that what the air speed indicator reads is not an air speed at all!
+Without such knowledge, a pilot may reason that if the speed of sound is around 340 m/s it is impossible to run into trouble with say 103 m/s on the clock; a shock stall at this speed might come as a real shock.